memran/netpulse/README.md

 - SNMP, MikroTik API, NetFlow/IPFIX, PPPoE, or BGP monitoring
 - Multi-user features, reports, or PDF/CSV export
 - A central dashboard for multiple devices

-## Paid Version Included

-The paid version is designed for teams and operators who need to expand beyond one local machine.
-It adds the upgrade path for remote visibility, multi-device workflows, and additional automation features on top of the Community experience.

 ## License Model